 Engineering & Secondary Road Department

-"Road To Be Closed For Improvement" signs have been placed throughout the County to help prepare the travelling public for upcoming construction within rural Linn County.
-Select here for an interactive map and here for a printable map that shows projects that are scheduled for completion in 2016.
+"Road To Be Closed For Improvement" signs will soon be place throughout Linn County to help prepare the travelling public for upcoming construction within rural Linn County.
+Interactive and printable maps showing the proposed construction will be available here by February 28th.

 To receive detailed information about a specific project via text or email, please select the 'Notify Me" icon located on the left side of this page.
 You will be prompted to create a free account for this service then select which projects you would like to be notified of.
 Please contact our office at 319-892-6400 if you need assistance with this service.

 "Make Good Roads"

 The Linn County Secondary Road Department maintains 1,147 miles of roads and 259 bridges.
 Approximately 378 miles (32%) of the road system is hard surfaced (asphalt, concrete or seal coat) and the remaining is rock surfaced.
 The County is divided into four maintenance districts which provide the following services: snow removal, drainage maintenance, road blading, shoulder maintenance, roadway patching, dust control, pavement markings, right-of-way conformance, roadside plantings and mowing, sign maintenance, etc.

 - How do I know what maintenance district or Board of Supervisor district I am in?